lochbrunner/chop-specs/README.md

   1. Caching parsers work
   1. Protecting IP for proprietary libraries
 * Allows C++ inspired templating
-* Can be translated to LLVM
+* Can be translated to LLVM-IR
+* No runtime code optimization (this gets done by LLVM backend)

 ## Open points